tmhglnd/mercury-docs/docs/reference/syntax.md

 	- Example: `new`, `set`, `list`, `print`
 - `name`
 	- A name is a group of 3 or more characters (`A-Z a-z - _ 0-9`), but may not start with any number
-	- Names can be used for for example instrument instances, lists and sample-files
+	- Names can be used for instrument instances, lists and sample-files
 	- Example: `kick_909`, `polySynth`, `melody`
 - `string`
 	- A string is a collection of any character including spaces between `" "` or `' '`